 We are all familiar with the old adage that to be a successful investor you must buy low and sell high.
 I’m not sure anyone would argue this fact but unfortunately for most people this is a rather elusive concept.
 Why?

 When you ask people what are the largest financial transactions they will make in their lives, the most common answers are a home, college tuition or saving for retirement.
-For about half the population, these answers are correct.
-But for the other half, couples who are contemplating divorce, the largest financial transaction, without question, is their divorce.
-If you happen to be one of these people, be aware that there are many financial pitfalls in divorce that if you avoid, can result in both you and your soon to be ex getting a better financial settlement.
+For couples contemplating divorce, the largest financial transaction, without question, is their divorce.

 One of the most common questions that I get as a professional money manager has to do with market timing.
 People seem to think that financial advisors have some investment ouija board that will let us know exactly when you should get in and get out to maximize your return.
 Unfortunately, if you think timing the market is a sound investment strategy, read on.